Sunnote/backend_riif/README.md

+We would use Kraken-VideoChat to do our solution.
+The brief for kraken-videochat will be shown below:

 # kraken-videochat

 Source code for a small tutorial on how to wire up a webRTC video chat.
 The tutorial is here: